bag0bits/carnode/README.md

 This process will download and build from source cardano-node and cardano-cli from IOG's repository, along with a couple of other IOG supporting software.
 It's working for me but I was the one building this so what you do with your time is all you.

-1. Run build.sh to build the docker image
+1. Run build.sh to build the docker image (this will take about 2hrs)
+2. Change dir to producer or relay1
-2. Use the download-config-files.sh to get the config files
+3. Use the download-config-files.sh to get the config files
-3. Use the example run scripts to start the node.
+4. Use the example run scripts to start the node.

 to run as relay node you just need the files provided by download-config-files.sh